Marcin-Chudzik/Django_Blog/README.md

 3. Create a new virtual environment.<br>
 Open a repository in the code editor (I'm using Pycharm).<br>
-Open a terminal and being in the "Django_Blog" directory type a command:
+Open a terminal and being in the "django-blog" directory type a command:
     ``` python
     python.exe -m venv venv
     ```